Chinatriczeps/TinyApp/README.md

 # TinyApp project

-TinyApp is a full stack web application built with Node and Express that allowes users ot shorten long URLs.
+TinyApp is a full stack web application built with Node and Express that allowes users to shorten long URLs.

 ## Final product